sensy-one/S1/README.md

 Even the most cutting-edge tech can have its off moments.
 If your sensor isn’t performing exactly as expected, don’t worry.
 A quick factory reset might be all you need for a fresh start.

 **Install Factory Firmware**
-- Download the latest factory firmware from our [Git repository](https://github.com/sensy-one/mmwave-sensor/tree/main/assets/firmware/base/factory).
+- Download the latest factory firmware from the [releases](https://github.com/sensy-one/S1/releases).
 - Plug the sensor into your PC via USB-C.
 - Open the [Official ESPHome Web Wizard](https://web.esphome.io/?dashboard_wizard).
 - Click **Connect** and select the appropriate COM port for your sensor.